 I am an academic lawyer with a particular interest in the Pacific islands.
 I have researched and published on a range of human rights, family and resource issues.
 Recent work has focused on environmental concerns including but not limited to Marine Protected Areas, indigenous rights, climate risks.

-Research interests are broadly human rights, particularly those of women and children, and the law that governs property, including but not limited to, land and intellectual property.
+My research interests are broadly human rights, particularly those of women and children, and the law that governs property, including but not limited to, land and intellectual property.
 My research often uses case studies from the island countries of the South Pacific region to focus on issues of human rights, legal pluralism, the challenges of development and sustainability, globalisation and legal colonialism.
 In particular I am interested in the interface between legal systems and normative frameworks within states and between states, and the relationship between national, regional and international players in shaping and developing legal responses to contemporary issues.
 I welcome interdisciplinary collaboration and research that escapes from the usual categorisation of legal topics.